Greg Taylor (English footballer): Club career

+Early career

 Taylor was born in Bedford, Bedfordshire.

 He made his first team debut for Northampton Town, coming on as a substitute in the 90th minute, away to Premier League team Bolton Wanderers, in the 2–1 win in the League Cup on 26 August 2008.
 That was his only first-team appearance before Mark Cooper signed him for Conference Premier club Kettering Town before the 2009–10 season.
 In January 2011 he rejoined Cooper at fellow Conference club Darlington, where he signed an 18-month contract.

 Darlington had a poor start in the 2011/12 season which led to the chairman Raj Singh offering reduced terms to some of the playing squad whilst others were sold to balance the books.

 In November 2011, Taylor signed on loan at fellow Conference side Luton Town until January 2012, with the deal then becoming permanent.
 On signing for Luton Town manager Gary Brabin said of Taylor "he's a young lad who is ready for us now.
 He's got a real energy and that ability to get up and down the pitch."
 He played in 18 games for Luton during the 2011–12 season, scoring once in a 5–0 victory over his former club Kettering Town.